sarashamas/docs-calendar/docs/api/events/js_eventcalendar_togglesidebar_event.md

 ### Parameters

-The callback of the **update-sidebar** event can take an object with the following parameter:
+The callback of the **toggle-sidebar** event can take an object with the following parameter:

 - `show` - (optional) allows to show/hide a sidebar